coinstr/coinstr.io/content/articles/2023-02-25-nostr-connect/index.md

 Under development by the same team building [Coinstr](https://coinstr.app) is Hancock, a mobile signature application.

-Hancock signer uses NIP-46 and Nostr relays to handle signature orchestration for Nostr events, partially signed bitcoin transactions, limited shit coin transactions, and DocuSign-style ricardian contracts.
+Hancock signer uses NIP-46 and Nostr relays to handle signature orchestration for Nostr events, partially signed bitcoin transactions, limited web3 transactions, and DocuSign-style ricardian contracts.

 Hancock provides core individual freedoms with a single mnemonic (private key) in a single application.
 - Freedom of property (bitcoin)